-In Telenor's climate risk assessment, the identified risks are looked at through three separate climate scenarios: 1) Strong mitigation scenario (below 2°C), 2) Delayed and disorderly mitigation scenario, 3) Business as usual, low mitigation scenario.
+In Telenor's climate risk assessment, the identified risks are looked at through three separate climate scenarios: 1) Strong mitigation scenario (below 2°C), 2) Delayed and disorderly mitigation scenario.
 In the climate risk assessment, all risks are assessed in three time horizons: short (2020-2025), medium (2025-2030) and long (2030-2050).
 This is different from how Telenor usually look at risks, as the different outcomes in the three scenarios in many cases will take decades to materialize.